It’s easy, right?

 Your H1 (Header) is the most important and should include your focus keyword.

-But to get ranking in the SERP, your first H2 (your main subheading) should also include your keyword.
+But to get a ranking in the SERP, your first H2 (your main subheading) should also include your keyword.

 As it’s easier to read, Google prefers to seek out content that includes several subheadings, e.g. (H1, H2, and H3).